-Now came my trial.
-I was now called upon to leave the factory and fellow workmen where and with whom I had labored for years.
-I had worked hard and received small pay in this factory, but of late my income was good and my work was not hard.
+Then came my trial.
+I was called upon to leave the factory and fellow-workmen where and with whom I had labored for years.
+I had worked hard and received small pay in this factory, but of late my income was fair and my work was not hard.
 My work for four years had been more to see that others did their work right than to do it myself.

 I had presents in nearly every room in my house given me by those for whom and with whom I had labored; but all must be left behind.
 Mr. Perrin (my employer) presented me with letters of recommendation, the work hands gave me a pleasant little surprise at my home, and I thus severed my connection with a firm and many friends who did me justice.
-Next I came to the London branch, resigned my postion as president, teacher in the Sunday-school and trustee of the church.
+Next I came to the London Branch, resigned my position as president, teacher in the Sunday school, and trustee of the church.
 Again a surprise awaited me.
-My little home was filled with Saints and I was made the recipient of a number of presents, chief among them my precious Bible that has been a blessing to me since while far from home and friends.
+My little home was filled with Saints and I was made the recipient of a number of presents, chief among them my precious Bible that has been a blessing to me since, while far from home and friends.

-And now came the hardest trial of all; to say farewell to Lizzie, little Willie and home!
+Then came the hardest trial of all; to say farewell to Lizzie, little Willie, and home!
 Lizzie had been always first to help me in every good work; had taught me much in the way of reading, writing, and spelling; in fact, had been a star in the darkest night of my experience.
 In the midst of billows and tempest she ever appeared as a white calm, a rainbow instead of cloud.
 I saw the path of duty, so did she, and without a murmur we agreed to walk therein.

-One evening I was reading a Lamoni paper and saw my name had been presented to the conference by the presidents of the quorum of Seventy for ordination in the first quorum of seventy, it having been presented to them that I should act in that quorum before the Lord.
-I read further that the conference confirmed the call, and resolved that apostle John H. Lake, president of the Canada mission, ordain me to the office of a Seventy, on his return to Canada.
-After prayerful consideration in the matter, I consented to be so ordained, and was on the 12th day of May, 1886, ordained.
-Soon after I received a license as a member of the first quorum of seventies, signed by Heman C. Smith and E. C. Brand, secretary and president of said quorum; and on Friday, June 11th, I left home and loved ones for the field.
-Henceforth I will only return home to rest when sick or weary, and to visit a few days at a time; for as long as my health will permit, my calling bids me labor for the Lord, as the poet has said:
+One evening I was reading a Lamoni paper and saw my name had been presented to the conference by the presidents of the quorums of seventy for ordination in the First Quorum of Seventy, it having been presented to them that I should act in that quorum before the Lord.
+I read further that the conference confirmed the call, and resolved that Apostle

+John H. Lake, president of the Canadian Mission, ordain me to the office of seventy, on his return to Canada.
+After prayerful consideration of the matter, I consented to be so ordained, and was on the 12th day of May, 1886, ordained.
+Soon afterward I received a license as a member of the First Quorum of Seventy, signed by Heman C. Smith and E. C. Brand, secretary and president of said quorum; and on Friday, June 11, I left home and loved ones for the field.